covidclinical/Phase2.2PASCcondIRPackage/README.md

 <!-- ``` -->
 <!-- #### 2.
 Alternatively, you can submit the results via Slack.  -->

-Your results will be saved under the path that you specify in `dir.repo`, as an .Rdata file.
-Please share the results with @Harrison and @Clara-Lea via the Slack channel #post-acute-sequelae.
+Your results will be saved into a folder called "SITEID_conditional_testing_results" under the path that you specify in `dir.repo`.
+Please share the results with @Harrison and @Clara-Lea privately over the 4CE Consortium Slack.

 Thank you very much for your contribution!